-There is only one full sized 3g pitch in the borough and a second smaller facility although over 85% of use of all AGPs is football.
+1.126 There is only one full sized 3g pitch in the borough and a second smaller facility although over 85% of use of all AGPs is football.
 Shortages of 3g AGPs was highlighted as a concern by 63% of responding clubs and some clubs are travelling outside of the borough to use facilities.
 Existing facilities are at capacity midweek.
 The lack of 3g pitches also means that there is minimal scope to use 3g pitches as an alternative to grass pitches for competitive fixtures, which is a key new 2014 FA policy.
 Demand for additional AGPs (particularly 3g) was one of the key issues emerging through consultation.
-In terms of access a geographic gap exists in the east of the borough although the size and layout of the borough does allow it to be considered as one area for FPM travel purposes.
-Netherthorpe School have expressed a desire for a 3g.
+In terms of access a geographic gap exists in the east of the borough the size and layout of the borough does allow it to be considered as one area for FPM travel purposes.
+Netherthorpe School have expressed interest in developing a 3g pitch.